HopkinsIDD/flepimop-documentation/gitbook/gempyor/model-implementation/specifying-population-structure.md

 ### `mobility` file

 The `mobility` file is a .csv file (it has to contain .csv as extension) with long form comma separated values.
-Columns have to be named `ori`, `dest`, `amount,` with amount being the average number individuals moving from place `ori` to place `dest` on any given day.
+Columns have to be named `ori`, `dest`, `amount,` with amount being the average number individuals moving from subpop `ori` to subpop `dest` on any given day.
 Details on the mathematics of this model of contact are explained in the [Model Description section](../model-description.md#mixing-between-subpopulations).
 Unassigned relations are assumed to be zero.
 The location entries in the `ori` and `dest` columns should match exactly the `nodenames` column in `geodata.csv`

 #### Example mobility file format